-New Jersey has a long and rich history, so it comes as no surprise that it contains countless homes of historical significance.
+Our state has a long and rich history, so it comes as no surprise how conveniently one can find historic homes in NJ.
 But while history buffs may travel to see George Washington’s headquarters at Ford’s Mansion, and millennials may schlep to Seaside Heights to take pictures of the Jersey Shore house, a majority of the Garden State’s historic homes remain obscure footnotes in New Jersey history.

 Historic Homes in NJ: